Adolphus Andrews: Interwar period

 Andrews was appointed commanding officer of battleship USS Texas in July 1929 and participated in the patrol cruises with the Scouting Fleet in the Atlantic Ocean until May 1931.
-He was subsequently ordered to the Naval War College at Newport, Rhode Island, and appointed Chief of Staff to President of the College, Rear admiral Harris Laning.
-Following the departure of admiral Laning in May 1933, Andrews served as acting President of the College for three weeks, when he was relieved by new President, Rear admiral Luke McNamee.
+He was subsequently ordered to the Naval War College at Newport, Rhode Island, and appointed Chief of Staff to President of the College, Rear Admiral Harris Laning.
+Following the departure of Admiral Laning in May 1933, Andrews served as acting President of the College for three weeks, when he was relieved by the new President, Rear Admiral Luke McNamee.

 He was subsequently appointed Chief of Staff of the Battle Force, operating in the Atlantic under Admiral Joseph M. Reeves and remained in that capacity until February 1934, when admiral Reeves was promoted to the command of the United States Fleet and took Andrews with him as Chief of Staff.
 While in this capacity, Andrews was promoted to the rank of Rear admiral on January 16, 1934.

 In June 1935, Andrews was appointed Chief of the Bureau of Navigation in Washington, D.C., and was responsible mostly for Navy personnel administration until June 1938.
 He was subsequently appointed Commander, Scouting Force, operating with the United States Fleet and was promoted to the temporary rank of Vice Admiral on July 1, 1938.
 During his service with the Scouting Force, United States Fleet, Andrews visited Panama and received Order of Vasco Núñez de Balboa.
-He was also member of the American delegation to Brazil on the occasion of the anniversary of Brazilian independence and received Order of Naval Merit.
+He was also a member of the American delegation to Brazil on the occasion of the anniversary of Brazilian independence and received Order of Naval Merit.